 You are here

-The Institute for Educational Excellence (IEE) at Duke University School of Nursing reflects the renaissance in the higher education community centered on the formation of pedagogical scholars, the preparation of faculty for the teaching role, and the need for evidence-based teaching practices.
+The Institute for Educational Excellence (IEE) at Duke University School of Nursing (DUSON) reflects the renaissance in the higher education community regarding the formation of pedagogical scholars, the preparation of faculty for the teaching role, and the need for evidence-based teaching practices.

 - Prepare master teachers who design and implement academic programs that prepare graduates as outstanding clinicians, scholars, and leaders in the field of nursing.

-- Prepare faculty to serve as nursing education leaders and pedagogical scholars who transform nursing education.
+- Develop faculty to serve as nursing education leaders and pedagogical scholars who transform nursing education.

 - Contribute to the development of the science of nursing education.